chaos-polymtl/lethe/doc/source/parameters/unresolved-cfd-dem/cfd-dem.rst

    :header-rows: 1
    :align: center

-* The ``post processing`` parameter, when enabled, allows the calculation of the pressure drop, void fraction in the packed region, and the mass conservation in a packed bed at each time step.
+* The ``particle statistics`` parameter, when enabled, outputs statistics about the particles' velocity, kinetic energy, and the amount of contact detection.
-* The ``coupling frequency`` parameter is only applicable for the cfd-dem solver and it determines the number of DEM iterations per 1 CFD iteration.
+* The ``coupling frequency`` determines the number of DEM iterations per 1 CFD iteration.

 .. note::
    The ``coupling frequency`` parameter is used to calculate the dem time step as it is not explicitly determined in the parameter file.
 It is calculated as: